Will Dagger

-He has previously played for the Warrington Wolves in the Super League.
-Dagger has spent time on loan from Hull KR at the York City Knights in Betfred League 1, and at the Leigh Centurions and Featherstone Rovers in the Betfred Championship.
+He has previously played for the Warrington Wolves, Hull Kingston Rovers and Wakefield Trinity in the Super League.
+Dagger has spent time on loan from Hull KR at the York City Knights in League 1, and at the Leigh Centurions and Featherstone Rovers in the Championship.

+Personal life

+Dagger has a son with Georgie Dagger.They married in November 2024.

 Background

-Dagger was born in Castleford, West Yorkshire, England.
+Dagger was born in Pontefract, West Yorkshire, England.

 Playing career

 Warrington Wolves (2017)

 In 2017, he made his début for the Warrington Wolves against the Castleford Tigers in a 16-36 Super League defeat.

-Hull Kingston Rovers (2018 - present)
+Hull Kingston Rovers (2018–23)

 In October 2017, Dagger signed a three-year contract to play for Hull Kingston Rovers in the Super League.

-On 15 February 2018, he made his Hull Kingston Rovers' Super League bow, in a 23-4 victory over the Catalans Dragons.
+On 15 February 2018, he made his Hull Kingston Rovers Super League bow, in a 23-4 victory over the Catalans Dragons.

 Dagger made a total of five appearances for Hull KR in the 2021 Super League season including the club's 28-10 semi-final defeat against Catalans Dragons.